Beezdone/Beezdone/README.md

  -->

 I'm Clara, an IT student at ESIEA (France)
-This is my GitHub page, my little sandbox mostly (currently, I use it only for educational/school purposes only).
+This is my GitHub page, my little sandbox mostly (I currently use it only for educational/school purposes only).

 <!-- - 🌱 I’m currently learning... _a lot of things actually_ 😆 but above all cybersecurity, networking...